jdegand/link-sharing-app-frontend/README.md

 - When to send the API request -> have to save the links array when order of links changes -> add another button?
 - Testing (I left the Karma and Jasmine packages installed)
 - Zod & TypeScript improvements
-- Use copy-to-clipboard functionality for sharing the preview link -> directive?
 - ViewChild typing
 - Handle failed submit -> need to loop through controls and mark them as touched or dirty
 - JWT expires -> log user out immediately or not ?
 User will be prevented from querying for more info, but there needs to be feedback that tells them that the JWT has expired and they need to authenticate again.